 Why do we recommend this?

-In addition, we suggest that you stay away from very salty foods a 2 days before the treatment.
+In addition, we suggest that you stay away from very salty foods two days before the treatment.
 The reason is that excess sodium causes the body to retain water, which in turn can increase the amount of swelling.

 If you want to learn more about how to prepare for the treatment, you find more info here.

 What To Do After A Lip Filler?